A Blind Deconvolution Technique Based on Projection Onto Convex Sets for Magnetic Particle Imaging: Introduction

 In this work, we propose a blind deconvolution technique for MPI to recover the precise spatial distribution of nanoparticles.
-The technique assumes that the imaging PSF in x-space MPI is a zero-phase filter, i.e., the transfer function of MPI is both real-valued \textit{and} positive.
-Accordingly, the phases of the Fourier transform (FT) coefficients remain the same between the ideal MPI image (i.e., the exact nanoparticle distribution) and the observed blurred MPI image.
+The technique exploits the observation that the imaging PSF in x-space MPI is a zero-phase filter, i.e., the transfer function of MPI is both real-valued \textit{and} positive.
+Accordingly, the phases of the Fourier transform (FT) coefficients remain the same between the ideal MPI image (i.e., the exact nanoparticle distribution) and the blurry MPI image.
 We leverage this powerful property as a Fourier-domain phase constraint that is enforced iteratively, using a projection-onto-convex-sets (POCS) algorithm.
 The proposed algorithm further employs image-domain constraints to limit the spatial support and $\ell_1$ norm of the MPI images.
-Through successive iterations, it recovers a solution that simultaneously satisfies the Fourier-domain and image-domain constraints.
+Through successive iterations, it recovers a solution that simultaneously satisfies both the Fourier-domain and image-domain constraints.
 We present comprehensive simulation results to demonstrate the reliability of the proposed method against a wide range of noise levels, as well as direct feedthough filtering and nanoparticle relaxation effects.
-We also show that the proposed method achieves significantly improved results in comparison to conventional deconvolution techniques that utilize the imaging PSF, such as Wiener and Lucy-Richardson methods.
+With imaging experiment results on our in-house FFP MPI scanner, we validate that the proposed method achieves significantly improved results in comparison to conventional deconvolution techniques that require the knowledge of the imaging PSF.